 Jess has extensive clinical experience working directly with infants, toddlers and their families in a variety of settings, including early care and education centers, in homes, and in a private practice setting.
 She graduated from Smith College School of Social Work in 2011.
 Her desire to support this unique population comes from a strong held belief that all children should be seen, valued and supported just as they are—which is what she is working towards in parenting her own young children too!

 Endorsement Central Service Coordinator (ECCS)

-Based in Michigan and employed by the Alliance for the Advancement of Infant Mental Health (Alliance), Julia is contracted to provide specialized support and guidance to our North Carolina Infant and Early Childhood Mental Health Endorsement (I/ECMH-E®) applicants.
-Julia has extensive experience providing home visiting services to infants, toddlers, young children and their families in a rural area of Michigan.
-She recently transitioned to the Alliance after having experienced how Endorsement and access to reflective supervision/consultation supported her in approaching her direct service work in a whole new way.
-Julia is excited to provide Endorsement applicant support here in North Carolina and to interact with applicants as they embark on their Endorsement journey.
+Based in Michigan and employed by the Alliance for the Advancement of Infant Mental Health (Alliance), Anicia is contracted to provide specialized support and guidance to our North Carolina Infant and Early Childhood Mental Health Endorsement (I/ECMH-E®) applicants.
+Anicia brings to the team a refreshing viewpoint from her experiences as an Endorsed Infant Mental Health Specialist (IMHS) and IMH Home Visitor of 7 years, supporting Early Childhood Educators as well as families of 0-7 year olds.
+We are pleased to welcome her strengths in supporting applicants seeking endorsement in various stages and discussing inclusion, diversity, and equity within the workforce and its impact in the field of Infant and Early Childhood Mental Health.
+Anicia is excited to provide Endorsement applicant support here in North Carolina and to interact with applicants as they embark on their Endorsement journey.